Skip to main content.

 Julie Normand, Embassy of Canada

-Find out how Julie Normand describes the Bernese take on life, which Swiss personnality she was most impressed by, and which toboggan run she is still desperate to try out.
+Find out how Julie Normand describes the Bernese way of life, which Swiss personality left a lasting impression, and which sledging slope she is still eager to try out.

 Julie Normand...

-… originally comes from Louiseville, a small town in the Canadian province of Quebec.
+… is originally from Louiseville, a small town in the Canadian province of Québec.

-… is the counsellor and consul at the Embassy of Canada to Switzerland and the Principality of Liechtenstein.
-Before being posted to Bern, she worked in Santiago, Chile, where she was responsible for consular affairs and emergency management, and therefore had to deal with many natural disasters (earthquakes, landslides, volcanic eruptions, fires, etc.).
+… is Counsellor and Consul at the Embassy of Canada to Switzerland and the Principality of Liechtenstein.
+Before being posted to Bern, she worked in Santiago, Chile, where she was responsible for consular affairs and emergency management, having to deal with many natural disasters (earthquakes, landslides, volcanic eruptions, fires, etc.).

 … has been living in Bern since August 2016.
-She was scheduled to leave in summer 2020, but all the staff stayed put due to COVID-19 (she admits though that she was really happy to stay one more year).
+She was scheduled to leave in summer 2020, but all the staff stayed put due to COVID-19 (and she admits that she was really happy to stay another year).

 … is passionate about travelling.
-When she is not planning her next weekend (and she uses all her weekends to discover new places!), she reads all the books that can be found.
-Being a very energetic person, Julie likes practicing sports, mainly outdoor.
-She loves hiking, skiing, tobogganing, swimming and biking.
-During the semi-lockdown, she biked the 22km back and forth to work every day.
+When she is not planning her next weekend (she uses all her weekends to discover new places!), she reads any book she can get her hands on.
+Julie is full of energy and likes practicing sports, mainly outdoors.
+She loves hiking, skiing, sledging, swimming and biking.
+During the semi-lockdown, she cycled the 22km to work and back every day.

 10 Questions to Julie Normand